ioanj/pm-documents/Discovery.md

 # Discovery

-## Discovery Goals and Expectations

 Discovery is about identifying the big unknowns.
 This may be validating that you&#39;re solving the right problem, uncovering some required user research or finding key technological unknowns.
 You don&#39;t have to solve everything, just get enough information or just get the proverbial ball rolling towards a solution.

-Discovery Goals
+## Goals

 - Prioritize risks and assumptions
 - Find out what we don&#39;t know
   - Discover what could prevent us from going into product execution
+    - Are there any high-risk assumptions we must address before moving forward?
+    - Do we need to conduct any research (user or technical)?
 - Begin to get answers to questions
   - Schedule follow-up sessions with SMEs, etc to get answers
+  - Plan and execute research.
+Rinse and repeat as necessary
 - Develop mitigation plans for high priority risks and assumptions

-Behaviors
+## Behaviors

 - We need your full attention and energy to focus on the discussion
 - Be engaged